-In some organisations, there are distinct discrepancies between business units when defining their job and career architecture.
+In some organizations, there are distinct discrepancies between business units when defining their job and career architecture.
 The vast majority are reactively creating new job levels and/or adding steppingstone roles, frequently, there are also regional variations.

 Career progression frameworks need to be intentionally designed at micro and macro levels.
-In this talent demand economy, the onus is on the organisation – and direct managers – to architect and inspire career experiences and paths that have intentional and meaningful movement.
+In this talent demand economy, the onus is on the organization – and direct managers – to architect and inspire career experiences and paths that have intentional and meaningful movement.

-One-size approach no longer worksOrganisations need to be aware of, and work with, their employees’ experience and expectations.
+One-size approach no longer worksOrganizations need to be aware of, and work with, their employees’ experience and expectations.
 In this era of the individual, just as employees expect to have a lot more agency about where, when, and how they work, they also want to be fully informed about their choices for career development and advancement.

 Compelling careers are built by career path frameworks

 Find out what development means to your employeesStart by asking your employees what a compelling career looks like from their perspective.
 What skills and experiences do they value?
 What growth opportunities are they seeking?
-By finding out what your workforce wants, you can create careers that combine their interests with the needs of your organisation.
+By finding out what your workforce wants, you can create careers that combine their interests with the needs of your organization.

 Make careers engaging and funInvest time in ensuring managers see employee career development as central to their roles.
-Equip people managers with talking points on how to lead career conversations effectively with the stated objective of showing employees that your organisation is one in which they can grow and thrive.
+Equip people managers with talking points on how to lead career conversations effectively with the stated objective of showing employees that your organization is one in which they can grow and thrive.